jezer0x/blog/_posts/2022-12-30-trading-bot.md

 - **Assumptions:** It made a few reasonable assumptions about (1) the contents of the trading call, (2) using a Telegram Bot and (3) using Spot on Binance.
 - **Fast Iteration:** It churned out some mostly-usable lines of code that encompassed the entire workflow.
-- **Learning:** It would also explain what it was doing, so even though I didn't know anything about the Telegram API or Binance API, I picked it up faster than I would otherwise[^otherwise].
+- **Learning:** It would also explain what it was doing.
+So even though I didn't know anything about the Telegram or Binance APIs, I picked it up faster than I would otherwise[^otherwise].

 ## The Bad